akshayDev17/NNProjects/MLP/README.md

 ## Huber Loss
 1. $\mathcal{L} = \begin{cases}\frac{1}{2}(y-\hat{y})^2 & \textrm{for} \left|y-\hat{y}\right| \le \delta \\ \delta \left|y-\hat{y}\right| - \frac{1}{2}\delta^2 \end{cases}$
 2. the comparison with $\delta$ is basically an outlier check, if a point is an outlier the loss function becomes a modified MAE, **without** any **issues of non-convexity** and **non-differentiability**.
+3. **Use this when**
+    1. Your data contains outliers, and you don’t want them to dominate the loss.
+    2. You want a balance between sensitivity to small errors and robustness to large errors.
+    3. Your dataset could be/is chaotic.

 ## Binary Cross Entropy
 1. another term for log-loss used in logistic regressor.